coffee2code/unifi-client-alias-sync/README.md

      - `UNIFI_ALIAS_SYNC_CONTROLLER`: the domain (or optionally fully qualified URL) of the controller; protocol (which should be 'https://') is optional
      - `UNIFI_ALIAS_SYNC_USER`: the admin username for the controller
      - `UNIFI_ALIAS_SYNC_PASSWORD`: the password for the admin user
-   - Eight constants are optional:
+   - Nine constants are optional:
      - `UNIFI_ALIAS_SYNC_PORT`: port number for the controller (default is 8443)
      - `UNIFI_ALIAS_SYNC_DRY_RUN`: should the script operate in a dry run mode, which doesn't actually change any data?
      - `UNIFI_ALIAS_SYNC_DEBUG`: should the script operate in debug mode, which provides more verbose output about what is happening and what may have gone wrong?
      - `UNIFI_ALIAS_SYNC_ALLOW_OVERWRITES`: should the script be allowed to overwrite a client alias with a different alias from a higher priority site?
      - `UNIFI_ALIAS_SYNC_ALIASES`: associative array of client MAC addresses and their associated aliases; use this if you want to proactively set client aliases across sites
      - `UNIFI_ALIAS_SYNC_EXCLUDE_SITES`: array of site names that should be skipped from getting client aliases or getting their client aliases set
+     - `UNIFI_ALIAS_SYNC_EXCLUDE_CLIENTS`: array of client MAC addresses that should be skipped from getting an alias
      - `UNIFI_ALIAS_SYNC_PRIORITIZED_SITES` : array of sites to be given explicit priority ahead of any unspecified sites
      - `UNIFI_ALIAS_SYNC_VERIFY_SSL`: should the SSL connection to the controller should be verified?
 3. Run the script from the command line: